ASukhanov/liteServer/README.md

 ### Features
  - Simplicity.
 The network protocol is **UDP**, error correction of late/missing/mangled data is implemented.
-The serialization protocol is **MessagePack**: binary, easier than RPC, provides all JSON features.
+Binary serialization protocol **CBOR**.
-All this makes it possible to implement liteServer on a CPU-less FPGA.
+Programming interface is very similar to JSON.
  - Low latency, connection-less.
  - Supported requests:
    - **info()**, returns dictionary with information on requested LDOs and